About our Church

 About Our Pastor

 Peter Law joined the community at Crossings Community Church as pastor (and worship leader) in 2019.
-Before becoming a pastor, Peter served as a missionary in Hungary, and has worked in the marketplace as a Photographer, a Graphic Designer, a Prepress Technician, an English Teacher and a Hotel Marketing Director.
-Peter has a Master of Divinity degree from Tyndale Seminary.
+Before becoming a pastor, Peter served as a missionary in Hungary, and has worked in the marketplace as a Factory Worker, a Photographer, a Graphic Designer, a Prepress Technician, an English Teacher and a Hotel Marketing Director.
+Peter has a Bachelor’s degree from Trinity Western University and a Master of Divinity degree from Tyndale Seminary.